aberge00/2017-Summer-Challenge/README.md

 # 2017-Summer-Challenge

-Design/build and demonstate a working robot to perform the follow tasks before August 26.
+Design, build, and demonstate a working robot to perform the follow tasks before August 26.

 Game layout: Picture (later)

 Field size: standard size 12'x12' carpeted floor
 Field pieces:
   1) A bridge (24"W x 36"L) to pass over a USB cable snake pit.
-  2) A three level storage vault to deposit retrieved lost relics.
-The vault will include a hook to score climbers .
+  2) A three level museum vault to deposit retrieved lost relics.
+The museum vault will include a hook to score climbers .
   3) Lost relics list:  Climbers, blocks, and balls from season 2015-2016 season.
-  4) Red colored floor tiles that will need to be avoided.
+  4) Red Vortex of Flame that will need to be avoided.

 The Game Challenge: